 Omri is a young woodland fighter from the great forests of the Eldessa.
 When she was young, her half-elf mother was killed by an owlbear.
 Trained in combat and survival by her human father, she set out to seek adventure shortly after his death.

-In the wilds of the Hurloon, the wagon is attacked by kobolds, who abscond with a strange wooden box.
+In the wilds of the Hurloon, the main wagon is attacked by kobolds, who abscond with a strange wooden box.
 Jolberg orders its retrieval.
 Omri and Sly track the kobolds to a small cave, outside of which Sly is killed in a crossbow skirmish.
 Armed with Sly's looted pocket contents, Omri braves the dungeon and retrieves the apparently unopenable box.

 Continuing the journey, the wagon is caught up in a fight between a few fleeing kobolds and pursuing goblins, which quickly becomes a three-way battle.
-The party survives, however, and reaches the small old city of Broade without further loss of life.
-Jolberg pays Omri a heavy bonus for her retrieval of the box.
+The party survives without further loss of life, but Jhohansen is very shaken.
+During their evening camp, Jimmy calms him by describing the light that shines on the Shylorien river and how, for Jimmy, that light is like the one carried in the hearts of the heroes of old.

 Awakening in the town jail, Omri meets the drunken and flower-bedecked barrister named Goedfry in the next cell.
 Discussing her situation, he suggests that she has now become the Baron-Heir's pawn in a political test of the new magistrate.